ma3u/blood-test/lovable-memory-bank/decisionLog.md

   - Provide a foundation for future features (personalized recommendations, diagnostics, and user education).

 - **Implementation:**
-  - Created `public/longevity.md`, a comprehensive longevity and healthspan guide integrating:
+  - Use the existing `public/longevity.md` as a template for the new longevity and healthspan guide integrating:
     - Personal health journey and motivation for change
     - Detailed protocols: proactive diagnostics, blood markers, microbiome, and digital health tracking
     - Quantified, evidence-based table of longevity factors, with impact estimates and references